-I visited Malaga, Spain this a week ago and was blown away at the beauty, history and charm of the city.
+I visited Malaga, Spain a week ago and was blown away at the beauty, history and charm of the city.
 I recommend staying in historical section of Malaga.
 You can get Airbnb accommodations away from the main tourist plazas for $60-$80/night, a rental car from the airport could be as low as $30/week, cheap tours within walking distance of the city and delicious food.

 Most spaniards speak multiple languages including English but I would recommend practicing some spanish to better communicate with your waiters and waitresses.